FctsFxns/schultzen-web/_works/HomeLondon.md

 ---
 title: How to become a playwright
 categories: Home in London 2022
-intro: Looking for a temporary home in London from October 2022 onwards.
+intro: Dear universe, thank you for providing a low cost living space in London for me and my writing activity for four months in 2023.

 featured_image: /media/images/HomeLondon.jpg